nodesense/cts-data-engineering-feb-2022/notes/025-kafka-mysql-connectors.md

 CREATE DATABASE ecommerce;

-GRANT ALL PRIVILEGES ON ecommerce.* TO 'team'@'localhost';
+GRANT ALL PRIVILEGES ON ecommerce.* TO 'team'@'%';

 exit
 ```